-If the majority of businesses that have had limited or no success on the Internet were honest with themselves they would acknowledge that they have no clear direction when it comes to the Internet.
-This manifests itself in their lack of focus and their inability to state, in no uncertain terms, why they are online.
+If the majority of businesses that have had limited or no success with their website were honest with themselves, they would acknowledge that they had no clear direction of what needed to be done to develop their online branding.
+This manifests itself in a lack of focus and their inability to state, in no uncertain terms, why they are online.

 You may be thinking, “how does that affect me and my start-up or small business?”
-As follows: Those giant companies with their mega brand valuations didn’t start out as giants.
-They began life as somebody’s vision or dream in a basement or garage or in a back room somewhere.
-Over time they were able to define a very specific category or market segment and then dominate it.
+Well, those giant companies with their mega brand valuations didn’t start out as giants.
+They began life as somebody’s vision or dream in a basement.
+Over time, they were able to define a very specific category or market segment, and then dominate it through their online branding.
 As a result, their brands came to be identified with that category or segment.
 The meaning of their brand names evolved accordingly and became associated with a positive image in the mind of the customer.

-In establishing your brand, it is important to follow the path of success mapped out by other successful brands, many of which you most certainly are familiar with because they are household names.
-After defining your particular category you need to work diligently to associate your brand name with that category, striving to establish a positive impression that will set you apart.
-The Internet represents the ideal opportunity through which to do this.
+In establishing your brand, it is important to follow the path of success mapped out by other successful brands.
+After defining your particular market category and target audience, you need to work diligently to associate your brand name with them, striving to establish a positive impression that will set you apart.
+The internet represents the ideal opportunity through which to do this.

-The Internet was created to enable communication, cooperation and collaboration.
-Public relations strives to do the same thing.
-Most people view PR (articles in newspapers & magazines, the news, editorial columns, etc) as the advice of a “trusted friend.
-You have the opportunity to establish this same level of trust using the Internet as a primary communications medium with your customers and prospects.
+The internet was created to enable communication, cooperation, and collaboration.
+You have the opportunity to establish trust using the internet as a primary communications medium with your prospects and customers.
 Be cautious about the contents of your messages however.
-Try pushing a blatant advertising message through this medium and you will quickly loose that trust.
+If you try pushing a blatant advertising message through this medium and you will quickly loose that trust.

-Everything about the design of your website should represent your unique value within your category and support the positive impression that you are striving to establish in the minds of your customers.
-In addition, the information that you make available to your website visitors needs to build on the philosophy that you are developing a trusting relationship with your customers and prospects.
+Everything about the design of your website should represent the unique value within your category, and support the positive impression that you’re striving to establish through your online branding methods.
+In addition, the information you make available to your website visitors needs to build on the philosophy that you are developing a trusting relationship with your customers and prospects.